worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 One approach to avoiding this might be to ensure we don't spawn any two asteroids at the same coordinates, but we might still end up spawning them close enough to overlap with each other.
 We would then need to take into account the size of asteroids and prevent asteroids from spawning at any of those coordinates, and our code would quickly become complicated.

 Instead of doing that, we can leverage Kaboom's collision detection to achieve the same effect.
 Right after we create the asteroid, we can check if it's overlapping with another "mobile"-tagged object (i.e. another asteroid, or the player's ship), and if so, we randomise its position again.
 We can use a while loop to repeat this action until our asteroid lands up in a free space.
-Add the following code inside the asteroid creation for-loop, below the `add` function.
+Add the following code inside the asteroid creation for-loop, below the `add` function:

 ```javascript
     while (a.isOverlapped("mobile")) {